Benchmark Static API Call Datasets for Malware Family Classification: Abstract

 \section{Abstract}

-Nowadays, malware and malware incidents are increasing daily, even with various anti-viruses systems and malware detection or classification methodologies.
-Many static, dynamic, and hybrid techniques have been presented to detect malware and classify them into malware families.
-Dynamic and hybrid malware classification methods have advantages over static malware classification methods by being highly efficient.
-Since it is difficult to mask malware behavior while executing than its underlying code in static malware classification, machine learning techniques have been the main focus of the security experts to detect malware and determine their families dynamically.
-The rapid increase of malware also brings the necessity of recent and updated datasets of malicious software.
+Nowadays, malware and malware incidents are increasing daily, even with various antivirus systems and malware detection or classification methodologies.
+Machine learning techniques have been the main focus of the security experts to detect malware and determine their families.
+Many static, dynamic, and hybrid techniques have been presented for that purpose.
+In this study, the static analysis technique has been applied to malware samples to extract API calls, which is one of the most used features in machine/deep learning models as it represents the behavior of malware samples.